SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/managing-tenants.md

 The default subscriptions can be overridden for subtenants by setting up a tenant policy with the following options:

-* to define default web applications subscribed to new tenants on creation:
+* to define default web apps subscribed to new tenants on creation:
   * category: configuration
   * key: default.tenant.applications
-  * value: comma-separated list of application names, for example, administration,devicemanagement,cockpit,feature-microservice-hosting,feature-cep-custom-rules
+  * value: comma-separated list of web app names, for example, administration,devicemanagement,cockpit,feature-microservice-hosting,feature-cep-custom-rules
 * to define default microservices subscribed to new tenants on creation:
   * category: configuration
   * key: default.tenant.microservices
   * value: comma-separated list of microservice names, for example, device-simulator,report-agent,sms-gateway
-* to use a different list of web applications to be subscribed to existing tenants on platform upgrade:
+* to use a different list of web apps to be subscribed to existing tenants on platform upgrade:
   * category: configuration
   * key: on-update.tenant.applications.enabled
   * value: true/false (when false or not set, the same list from default.tenant.applications will be used)
-* to define default web applications subscribed to existing tenants on platform upgrade:
+* to define default web apps subscribed to existing tenants on platform upgrade:
   * category: configuration
   * key: on-update.tenant.applications
-  * value: comma-separated list of application names, for example, administration,devicemanagement,cockpit,feature-microservice-hosting,feature-cep-custom-rules
+  * value: comma-separated list of web app names, for example, administration,devicemanagement,cockpit,feature-microservice-hosting,feature-cep-custom-rules
 * to use a different list of microservices to be subscribed to existing tenants on platform upgrade:
   * category: configuration
   * key: on-update.tenant.microservices.enabled